The Women's Impact Montréal Collective Fund at FGM

 Despite tremendous needs, organizations working directly with women and girls are often overlooked by large philanthropic institutions and receive little funding from them.
-In response, the Foundation of Greater Montréal and a group of volunteer women are proud to support this new giving initiative: the Women’s Impact Montréal Collective Fund at FGM.
-Since 2021, close to $500,000 have been granted through the Fund, to nonprofits supporting the well-being of women and girls in Greater Montréal.
+In response, the Foundation of Greater Montréal and a group of volunteer women are proud to have launched a new giving initiative: the Women’s Impact Montréal Collective Fund at FGM.
+Since 2021, about $750,000 have been granted through the Fund, to nonprofits supporting the well-being of women and girls in Greater Montréal.

-The Women’s Impact Montréal Collective Fund (Fonds FAM) at the Foundation of Greater Montréal offers financial support to local community organizations that are directly serving Greater Montréal’s women and girls in order to improve their life circumstances.
-The Fonds FAM’s 2023 funding cycle is now closed.
+The Women’s Impact Montréal Collective Fund (WIM Fund) at the Foundation of Greater Montréal offers financial support to local community organizations that are directly serving Greater Montréal’s women and girls in order to improve their life circumstances and defend their rights.
+The WIM Fund’s 2024 funding cycle is now closed.

 Persons identifying as immigrant, Black, racialized or Indigenous women are particularly vulnerable, especially those living in poverty or social isolation.
-Women identifying as members of the LGBTQ2S+ community, as well as those who live with (physical or intellectual) functional limitations or who are neurodivergent, are also more at risk of being discriminated against.
-FGM has therefore given priority to organizations and projects targeting one or more of those groups.
-In 2023, the Fund has focused on the following topics of intervention: violence committed against individuals identifying as women, access to employment and women’s entrepreneurship, mental health, especially among youths, and women’s and girls’ rights.
+Members of the LGBTQ2S+ community, as well as those who live with functional limitations or who are neurodivergent, are also more at risk of being discriminated against.
+FGM therefore gives priority to organizations and projects targeting one or more of those groups.
+In 2024, the Fund has focused on the following topics of intervention: violence committed against individuals identifying as women, access to employment and women’s entrepreneurship, mental health, especially among youths, and women’s and girls’ rights.

-Read the following post to learn more about the WIM Fund and the recipient organizations of its 2023 grants:
+Read this post to learn more about the recipients of the Fund’s 2024 grants:

 Vital Signs 2022 : the women and girls of Greater Montréal